python-sdbus/python-sdbus/docs/sync.rst

     :param str input_signature: dbus input signature.
         Defaults to "" meaning method takes no arguments.
         Required if method takes any arguments.

+    :param int flags: modifies behaivor.
+        No effect on remote connections.
+        Defaults to 0 meaning no special behavior.

+        See :ref:`dbus-flags` .

     :param str method_name: Explicitly define remote method name.
         Usually not required as remote method name will be constructed based on original method name.